 During March 2018 Sandra began an online ‘job’ with a brilliant company called ‘Ad-Extra‘.
 This is a self-employed contractual position, fitting around travelling and family events.
 She’s building and managing Google Ads accounts for clients, and thoroughly enjoying the new challenge and steep learning curve.
 This ‘work’ is what she’s been looking for, as it’s completely location independent and flexible – and doesn’t involve carrying gazebos and cases to trade on wet fields!

-It’s not quite as much fun as facepainting though – which is why she’s also painting Canal Art as time allows, and selling Duck Food (both added to their CRT trading licence for 2018).
+It’s not quite as much fun as facepainting – so as time allows she’s also painting Canal Art which she learnt from the amazing Julie Tonkin (added to their CRT trading licence from 2018).

-Barry set up a home brew supplies business from the boat, built a magnificent website (The Home Brew Boat).
-For four years he’s sold everything you need to make your own beer, wine, cider and spirits.
-As we near the end of 2018, he’s still trading – but there’s changes afoot – watch this space!
+Barry set up a home brew supplies business from the boat, and built a magnificent website (The Home Brew Boat).
+For four years he sold everything needed to make your own beer, wine, cider and spirits.
+Towards the end of 2018, he changed course to ‘STILL trading’, focussing on spirits distilling and liqueur mixers.

-Barry has often had photography published in Waterways World – with a scoop of their front cover page in June 2015!
-His winter scene at Hopwas was a ‘picture of the month’ earlier this year, and is one of his Greeting Cards.
-In March 2018, his image of ‘Little Venice and reflections in the canal’, appeared in an article in The Wall Street Journal.
-Check out his extensive range of stunning waterways images on Greeting Cards and framed pictures.
+Barry has often had photography published in Waterways World – with a scoop of their front cover page in June 2015.
+His winter scene at Hopwas was a ‘picture of the month’ in 2018, and is one of his Greeting Cards.
+In March 2018, his image of ‘Little Venice and reflections in the canal’, was featured in an article in The Wall Street Journal.
+Check out his extensive range of stunning waterways images on Greeting Cards for sale.

 Sandra’s had articles in nursing and midwifery publications, the Reader’s Digest, Waterways World, and the Gisborne Herald Weekender, and is the author of the words of the blog posts.

-It’s been a work in progress following the successful first stage of his UK Spousal Sponsored visa application in October 2013.
-The second round was successfully negotiated in July 2016; the culmination of the final ‘Indefinite Leave to Remain’ stage will be applied for in February 2019.
+It’s been a work in progress following the successful first stage of Barry’s UK Spousal Sponsored visa application in October 2013.
+The second round was successfully negotiated in July 2016; the culmination of the final ‘Indefinite Leave to Remain’ stage has been applied for in late January 2019, and they’re eagerly awaiting a positive outcome.